-A combination of a small number of people + software + servers and robots.
+With a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-I hope to share some of that process with you in this section.
+I hope to share some of the process in this section.

 And about 30% of them are just laughable.